RichT-PT/occolades/README.md

 now it only logs player 1 and x and no longer alternates players!? fml commented out the 9 click conditional
-Just uncommented line 62 'declarePlayer(); and it started working
+Just uncommented line 62 'declarePlayer(); and it started working moving all function calls into the handleClick function and will organize their calls there. learned to add debugger